saint-angels/saint-angels.github.io/_essays/running_log.md

 An hour later I'm running on hot sand into cold sea, wearing shorts purchased 5 minutes ago.

 When writing this log, I'm always thinking how to make coherent text out of the paragraphs.
-But moments, which seemed worth mentioning, are usually not connected.
+But described moments, are usually not connected.
+Whole thing is a brain dump in tweet form.
-Whole thing is a brain dump.
+Seems viable to search for a good narrative among the material afterwards, but then you're not writing it in the heat of the moment.

 ### Day 41 15.04.2022
 22:21